Home » All Articles » Sales Articles » Words from an Expert on Hiring Contractors

 A lot of contractors actually have a criminal background.
 This doesn’t make them bad people, it is just important to know someone’s history from an ethics perspective.
 If you do not fully understand how serious working with a contractor is, you will get taken advantage of.”

-A lot of contractors have a criminal background.
+He actually said a lot of contractors have a criminal background.
 Not a few, a lot.
 As in, when you meet a contractor, there is a good chance they have a criminal background because a lot of them do.
 I’d sure like to know the source for that statement.
 It’s damning and discredits all of us.
 It’s a broad and ugly swipe at the entire industry, and it’s not true.

 It’s also their explanation for the article; it’s why you need to watch and control everything a contractor does.
 The problem is a contractor’s ethical perspective.
 They’ll cheat you if they can.
 It’s who they are.